 One of the most popular ones is Szimpla Kert, a sprawling complex complete with tucked away rooms, quirky art work, a food stand and plenty of different bars to grab a drink from.
 It’s funky, fun, a bit of a sensory overload, and a great way to finish your two day Budapest itinerary.

 Currency: The Hungarian currency is the forint, but euros are commonly accepted as well as major credit cards.

 Getting around Budapest: Budapest’s subway and tram system is very easy to use, and only costs about $1.50 per ticket.
-Alternatively, book this hop on/hop off tour which is good for 48 hours will take you directly to all of the main sites and includes a river cruise.
+Alternatively, book this hop on/hop off tour which is good for 48 hours will take you directly to all of the main sites and includes an optional river cruise.
 Click to book

 Don’t miss: It’s a rather well-kept secret, Hungary actually has some incredible wines.
 Try one of the sweet white wines, crafted in the region of Tokaj, or take a day trip out to the vineyards to sip samples from three different wineries.
 Click to book

 You might want to consider one of these great day trips to explore more of the Hungarian countryside, like wine tasting, scenic hikes up the Danube Bend, seeing the traditional horse show in Puszta and relaxing on the shores of pretty Lake Balaton:

 One of the best Budapest hotels is the luxe Kempinski Hotel Corvinus Budapest, which has an incredible location along Fashion Street in the city centre just a few blocks from the waterfront.

 Serene rooms and suites feature five-star amenities like extra large king size beds, rain showers, marble soaker tubs and separate seating areas, and many boast views of Erzsébet Park and its iconic Ferris wheel.
 Click here to book